awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-start.md

 --storage-root %home%/storage/
 ```
 If a specified subdirectory does not exist, session storage is disabled\.

-**\-\-gl**
+Type: String
+Required: No

+**`--gl`**
 This option is supported with virtual sessions on Linux NICE DCV sessions only\.
 It overrides the default `dcv-gl` state and can be either `on` or `off`\.
+Type: String
+Allowed values: `on` \| `off`
+Required: No

 **\-\-max\-concurrent\-clients**
 Specifies the maximum number of NICE DCV clients that are allowed to connect to the session\.
 Defaults to unlimited connections if omitted\.
+Type: Integer
+Required: No

 **\-\-init**
 This option is supported with virtual sessions on Linux NICE DCV servers only\.
 It specifies the path to a custom `init` script\.
 The script can be used to start a specific desktop environment and launch specific applications automatically when the session starts\.
 The script must be executable\.
 Defaults to a script that starts the default desktop environment if omitted\.
+Type: String
+Required: No

 ### Examples<a name="managing-sessions-start-manual"></a>